syncfusion-content/xamarin.android-docs/xamarin-android/SfCarousel/transformation.md

 ---
 layout : post
-title : Transformation in Syncfusion Carousel control in Xamarin.Android description : Learn how to set the Transformation in Carousel for Xamarin.Android platform : Xamarin.Android control : Carousel
+title : Transformation in Syncfusion® Carousel control in Xamarin.Android description : Learn how to set the Transformation in Carousel for Xamarin.Android platform : Xamarin.Android control : Carousel